ericsonga/TeacherCSP/_sources/CSPNameNames/namesInput.rst

   malik = Turtle()    	# create a turtle named malik square(malik)      	# draw a square with malik

-But, it is somewhat slow to change each of the four ``forward`` statements and we could make a mistake and not set all of them to the same number.
+But, this means we have to change each of the four ``forward`` statements and we could make a mistake and not set all of them to the same number.
 Is there a better way?
 What if we create a variable ``size`` and set its value to the amount to move forward?

 .. activecode:: Function_Add_Var
   :tour_1: "Important lines tour"; 1-10: sqvar-line1-10; 2: sqvar-line2; 3: sqvar-line3; 4: sqvar-line4; 5-10: sqvar-line5-10; 12-14: sqvar-line12-14; 15: sqvar-line15;